 Taking a mental break could help – even when you're against the clock

-What you’re experiencing is an “ultradian dip”, which is a key function of our ultradian rhythms.
-Never heard of it before?
-Don’t worry, not many of us have, but once you take note of these rhythms from within and start working with them, you’ll notice how much more energy you have throughout the day, enabling you to be so much more productive.
-I wonder what benefits you’ll notice first.
+What you’re experiencing is called an ultradian dip, which is a key function of our ultradian rhythms.
+Once you take note of your natural rhythms and start working with them, you’ll notice how much more energy you have throughout the day, enabling you to be so much more productive.

 The optimum learning state

-So what happens if you don’t run that software update on your device?
-Well, it starts to run slowly, apps crash, bugs aren't fixed and it becomes less and less helpful, everything just seems to take longer doesn't it.
-And how annoying is it when that webpage finally opens to then crash immediately.
-This is what happens to all of us when we push through our natural biological rhythms, when we rush for the sugar and caffeine instead of taking a little break.
-By prolonging our own “software update”, your brain is unable to process what you’ve learnt and file that information, enabling you to access it later.
+What happens when you don’t run a software update on a smartphone or computer?
+It starts to run slowly, apps crash and bugs remain unfixed.
+This is what happens to all of us when we push through our natural biological rhythms, when we rush for sugar and caffeine instead of taking a break.

-If there is one thing you take from this article please remember this.
-The more rests you take during the day the better you’ll sleep.
-If you power on through your dip your brain is forced to run the update at a later time.
-This inevitably will happen when you’re asleep, and will prolong your dream sleep as your brain will use this REM time to store everything it’s learned.
-This may sound like a quick and easy fix, but what it’s actually doing is impacting on your deep sleep state.
+While it may sound like a quick and easy fix, it will impact on your deep sleep state.
 This is the time when your body repairs itself and replenishes those chemicals that give you that get up and go each morning – vital to keep you motivated during your exams.